LeonSilva15/automation/compress-imgs/README.md

 # Compressing images script
-This script will resize all the images (jpeg, jpg and png) where it's located
+This script will resize all the images (jpeg, jpg and png) where it's located.

+The output will be new resized images with the same name leaded with an underscore.

 ## Prerequisits
 We use pillow for processing the images